Gujarat bridge collapse: Cong demands judicial inquiry, says responsibility must be fixed | Politics

 Gujarat bridge collapse: Cong demands judicial inquiry, says responsibility must be fixed

-The Congress on Monday demanded a judicial inquiry into the Morbi suspension bridge collapse in Gujarat, alleging that prima facie it seems to be a case of criminal negligence and gross misgovernance.The Opposition party also sought financial and medical assistance from the government to all those affected.At least 134 people have died in the bridge collapse.
+The Congress on Monday demanded a judicial inquiry into the Morbi bridge collapse in Gujarat, alleging prima facie it seems to be a case of criminal negligence and gross misgovernance.The Opposition party also sought financial and medical assistance from the government for all those affected.At least 134 people died when the suspension bridge collapsed.

 - Country: